Sabareesh001/Penny-Tracker/README.md

 # Penny-Tracker
-Application to add to track your current and potential investments within a click 👆
+Application to add and track your current and potential investments within a click 👆